timfayz/linux-notes/docs/basic-concepts.md

 * `Man pages` - manual pages about the program
     * `nroff -man mymanpage.1 | less` to read

+## Networking
+Communication with other system is separate part of any system (including human; remember hands, tongue?).
+* `protocol` - the most important part is protocols: connectionless/connection-oriented (3-way handshake)

 ## A bit on Windows-world
 There is a history behind porting what people get used to in Unix to Windows world.